 These pretty linzer cookies are lightly crunchy and so easy to make!
 Gluten-Fee and vegan so go ahead and share them with everyone at the holiday party.

-- 1 cup non-dairy butter, at room temperature OR coconut oil, softened
+- ½ cup vegan butter, at room temperature / softened (not melted)

-- 5 tbsp jam or jelly of your choice** (I recommend the classics: raspberry or apricot)
+- 5 tbsp fruit-sweetened or refined sugar-free jam of your choice (I recommend the classics: raspberry or apricot)

 - Optional: some powdered coconut milk for dusting